Amrutha-S162622/TodoWebApp/README.md

         Users can add new tasks with a title and description.

-        Tasks can be marked as completed or pending.
+        Tasks can be marked as completed or pending using a checkbox.

+            Checking the box marks the task as completed.

+            Unchecking the box marks it as pending.

         Tasks can be edited and updated.